Absolute immunity: Presidential immunity

-Although the U.S. president is sued daily in his governmental capacity, he normally is not sued in his personal capacity as being personally liable.
+Although the U.S. president is frequently sued in his governmental capacity, he normally is not sued in his personal capacity as being personally liable.
 In 1982, the Supreme Court held in Nixon v.
-Fitzgerald that the president enjoys absolute immunity from civil litigation for official acts undertaken while he or she is president.
+Fitzgerald that the president enjoys absolute immunity from civil litigation for official acts undertaken while in office.
 The Court suggested that this immunity was broad (though not limitless), applying to acts within the "outer perimeter" of the president's official duties.
 Fifteen years after Fitzgerald, the Supreme Court held in Clinton v.
 Jones that the president does not possess absolute immunity from civil litigation surrounding acts he carried out that were not part of his official duties (which is often incorrectly presented as referring only to acts carried out before becoming president).
 The 2020 Supreme Court decision in Trump v.
 Vance held that the president is subject to subpoenas in criminal prosecutions for personal conduct with the same legal threshold as anyone else.

-There is also widespread agreement that no one is above the law and that the president does not have immunity for words and acts carried out while president that are not part of official duties, for example speeding (President Grant) or incitement to prevent Congress's certification of election results and the peaceful transition of power.
-However, since 1973, the Office of Legal Counsel of the Department of Justice has established the policy that a sitting president may be investigated for crimes but that prosecution for these and other possible crimes must wait until the president is no longer in office.
+The extent to which presidential immunity applies to criminal offenses was disputed.
+There are non-contemporaneous reports that Ulysses S. Grant was arrested for speeding by horse while in office, although the historicity of this narrative is unclear.
+There have been criminal investigations of three sitting presidents (Richard Nixon, Bill Clinton, and Donald Trump), but no prosecutions.
+Memoranda from the Office of Legal Counsel issued in 1973 and 2000 internally prohibit the Department of Justice from prosecuting a president, which some legal scholars have criticized but others have endorsed.

+In defense against federal criminal prosecution for his alleged 2020 election subversion, in January 2024 Donald Trump argued to the DC Circuit Court of Appeals that a president enjoys absolute immunity for criminal acts conducted while in office.
+The next month, a three-judge panel of the court unanimously ruled against Trump.
+It was the first time an appeals court had addressed such a presidential immunity matter, since no other sitting or former president had ever been criminally indicted.

+In Trump v.
+United States, on July 1, 2024, the Supreme Court ruled that presidents were entitled to absolute immunity from exercising core powers enumerated by the constitution, presumption of immunity for "outer perimeter" actions, and no immunity for unofficial actions.
+The case was sent back to lower courts to determine which actions in the criminal complaint should be classified as official vs. unofficial.
+The ruling was the first time the courts granted a president criminal immunity.